House Committee Convenes Hearing on Mental Health Parity

 The focal point of the hearing was a discussion about Congressman Joe Kennedy’s (D-MA) bill, H.R.
 4276, the Behavioral Health Coverage Transparency Act.
 The bill enforces transparency and reporting requirements to ensure all insurers are providing mental health and addiction care at parity with physical and surgical care.
 “Until or unless we make good on the promise of insurance parity, access to critical care will remain out of reach for millions of Americans struggling with mental illness,” Congressman Kennedy said at the hearing.
 “As Congress continues to seek compromise on meaningful mental health reform, any legislation that ignores parity enforcement will fall woefully short.”

-Linda Rosenberg, president and CEO of the National Council for Behavioral Health added her thanks in a statement, calling out Congressman Kennedy for his leadership.
+Linda Rosenberg, president and CEO of the National Council for Mental Wellbeing added her thanks in a statement, calling out Congressman Kennedy for his leadership.

 “We thank the Subcommittee for convening this important hearing and specifically, thank Congressman Kennedy for his dedication and leadership in enforcing mental health and addictions parity nationwide,” she wrote.
 “His bill provides the knowledge and oversight necessary to guarantee that all consumers have access to the services they need.
 H.R.
 4276 requires insurers to disclose the metrics by which they determine parity coverage as well as the rates and reasons for mental health and addictions claims denials versus that of physical and surgical denials.
 Over the last several years we have worked together with families, providers, consumers and health plans to implement parity and look forward to continuing this work to achieve our mutual goals of ensuring that all Americans have access to quality behavioral health care.”